robenkleene/design-references/cinema-4d/cinema-4d-object-manager.md

 ## Create

 - Hold `⇧` to add an object as a child
-- Hold `⌥` to add an object as the parent
+- Hold `⌥` to add an object as the parent (note that if multiple objects are selected, a parent will be added to each object in the selection, i.e., instead of one parent for several children)

 ## UI